Up in Arms

-Protesters outside NOVA Firearms in McLean.
+Protesters outside NOVA Firearms in McLean in 2015.
 Photo by Benjamin C. Tankersley.

 A short time later, Newton launched a Change.org petition opposing the store, arguing that its intended location at the corner of Lee Highway and North Pollard Street was too close to H-B Woodlawn and five other schools.
 Students walk past the strip mall on their way home every day.